citrix/terraform-provider-citrix/docs/index.md

 ### Optional

-- `client_id` (String) Client Id for Citrix DaaS service authentication. <br />For Citrix On-Premises customers: Use this to specify Domain Admin Username. <br />For Citrix Cloud customers: Use this to specify Cloud API Key Client Id.<br />Can be set via Environment Variable **CITRIX_CLIENT_ID**.
+- `client_id` (String) Client Id for Citrix DaaS service authentication. <br />For Citrix On-Premises customers: Use this to specify a DDC administrator username. <br />For Citrix Cloud customers: Use this to specify Cloud API Key Client Id.<br />Can be set via Environment Variable **CITRIX_CLIENT_ID**.
-- `client_secret` (String, Sensitive) Client Secret for Citrix DaaS service authentication. <br />For Citrix on-premises customers: Use this to specify Domain Admin Password. <br />For Citrix Cloud customers: Use this to specify Cloud API Key Client Secret.<br />Can be set via Environment Variable **CITRIX_CLIENT_SECRET**.
+- `client_secret` (String, Sensitive) Client Secret for Citrix DaaS service authentication. <br />For Citrix on-premises customers: Use this to specify a DDC administrator password. <br />For Citrix Cloud customers: Use this to specify Cloud API Key Client Secret.<br />Can be set via Environment Variable **CITRIX_CLIENT_SECRET**.
 - `customer_id` (String) Citrix Cloud customer ID.
 Only applicable for Citrix Cloud customers.<br />Can be set via Environment Variable **CITRIX_CUSTOMER_ID**.
 - `disable_ssl_verification` (Boolean) Disable SSL verification against the target DDC. <br />Only applicable to on-premises customers.
 Citrix Cloud customers should omit this option.
 Set to true to skip SSL verification only when the target DDC does not have a valid SSL certificate issued by a trusted CA. <br />When set to true, please make sure that your provider config is set for a known DDC hostname. <br />[It is recommended to configure a valid certificate for the target DDC](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/install-configure/install-core/secure-web-studio-deployment) <br />Can be set via Environment Variable **CITRIX_DISABLE_SSL_VERIFICATION**.
 - `environment` (String) Citrix Cloud environment of the customer.
 Only applicable for Citrix Cloud customers.
 Available options: `Production`, `Staging`, `Japan`, `JapanStaging`, `Gov`, `GovStaging`. <br />Can be set via Environment Variable **CITRIX_ENVIRONMENT**.